 Tamari – Dark, rich sauce that may contain little wheat or can be gluten-free.

-Ponzu – It is made with yuzu (citrus fruit that originated in China and Tibet).
-It is sweet, light, and citrusy.
+Ponzu – It is made with soy sauce and yuzu (citrus fruit that originated in China and Tibet).
+It is sweet, light and citrusy.

-Toyo – It is usually saltier than other varieties and is commonly used as a marinade.
+Toyo – It is usually saltier than other varieties of soy sauce and is commonly used as a marinade.

 Ganjang – It is a type of Korean soy sauce, usually made with fermented soybean and brine.

 Soy sauce is rich in antioxidants, isoflavones, protein, and even a small amount of fiber.
-One tablespoon of it contains roughly 18 calories, 1 gram of protein, 1 gram of carbohydrates, and 1000 mg of sodium.
+One tablespoon of soy sauce contains roughly 18 calories, 1 gram of protein, 1 gram of carbohydrates, and 1000 mg of sodium.

-In fact, some studies have revealed that this sauce has 10 times more phytonutrient antioxidants than red wine.
+In fact, some studies have revealed that soy sauce has 10 times more phytonutrient antioxidants than red wine.

-The sauce owes its color to the Maillard Reaction, which begins two or three months after the brewing begins.
-In this reaction, the sugars of the sauce combine with amino acids to produce melanoidin, which gives it a brown color.
+The soy sauce owes its color to the Maillard Reaction, which begins two or three months after the brewing begins.
+In this reaction, the sugars of the soy sauce combine with amino acids to produce melanoidin, which gives soy sauce its brown color.

-This sauce is traditionally made from a fermented paste of soybeans, roasted grain, brine, and Aspergillus oryzae or Aspergillus sojae molds.
+Soy sauce traditionally made from a fermented paste of soybeans, roasted grain, brine, and Aspergillus oryzae or Aspergillus sojae molds.

 Soy sauce is a lot like wine.
 The longer it ages, the more complex its flavor.